zucca-devops-tooling/bound-ci-demo/README.md

 ## 🐞 Problem

-- **Versioning Collisions**:
+- **Snapshot Overriding Risk**:
-  When multiple engineers work on the same base version (e.g., `2.5.0`), publishing `-SNAPSHOT` artifacts can lead to overwrites and collisions.
+  When multiple engineers work on the same base version (e.g., `2.5.0`), publishing `-SNAPSHOT` artifacts can cause one engineer’s upload to override another's.
-- **Producer-Consumer Separation**:
-  Without publishing, consumers are forced to compile sources locally, breaking real-world usage patterns.
-- **Repository Pollution**:
-  Mixing snapshots and releases into the same repository increases risks of accidental release pollution.
-- **Static Versioning in CI**:
-  Without dynamic versioning based on the branch or PR, snapshot uploads are unreliable in parallel CI environments.
+  This results in unpredictable retrievals during testing, where consumers may unknowingly fetch someone else's artifact instead of their own.
+- **Environment-Aware Publishing Complexity**:
+  Publishing snapshots and releases to different repositories is a common best practice,
+  but correctly configuring dynamic repository selection based on the environment (e.g., CI branch, tag, or manual trigger) usually requires complex Gradle scripts or CI-specific logic.
+  Setting up multiple publications aware of the environment adds fragility and overhead to the build configuration.
+- **Dynamic Version Management**:
+  In a real multi-module project, one module (e.g., an application) often needs to consume another module (e.g., an API) as an artifact built during the same process.
+  Without consistent, dynamic versioning handled inside Gradle, builds are forced to rely on external CI scripts to calculate and inject versions manually, leading to fragile and error-prone pipelines.

 ## 🚀 Solution